EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: Abstract

 \section{Abstract}

 Accurate recognition of human emotional states is critical for effective human–machine interaction.
-Electroencephalography (EEG) offers a reliable source for emotion recognition due to its high temporal resolution and its direct reflection of neural activity.
+Electroencephalography (EEG) offers a reliable source for emotion recognition due to its high temporal resolution and direct reflection of neural activity.
 Nevertheless, variations across recording sessions present a major challenge for model generalization.
-To address this issue, we propose \Gls{egda}, a framework that reduces cross-session discrepancies by jointly aligning the global (marginal) and class-specific (conditional) distributions, while preserving the intrinsic structure of EEG data through graph regularization.
-Experimental results on the SEED-IV dataset demonstrate that EGDA achieves robust cross-session performance, obtaining accuracies of 81.22\%, 80.15\%, and 83.27\% across three transfer tasks, and surpassing several baseline methods.
-Furthermore, the analysis highlights the Gamma frequency band as the most discriminative and identifies the central-parietal and prefrontal brain regions as critical for reliable emotion recognition.
+To address this issue, we propose \Gls{egda}, a framework that reduces cross-session discrepancies by jointly aligning marginal and class-conditional distributions, while preserving the intrinsic structure of EEG data through graph regularization.
+Experimental results on the SEED-IV dataset demonstrate robust cross-session performance, achieving accuracies of 81.22\%, 80.15\%, and 83.27\% across three transfer tasks and outperforming several baseline methods.
+Furthermore, the analysis highlights the Gamma frequency band as the most discriminative and identifies central-parietal and prefrontal brain regions as critical for reliable emotion recognition.